anhr/commonNodeJS/player/player.md

 ```
 new Player( scene, { options: options, } );
 ```
 Currently your player is not doing anything.
-Please add a 3d object into canvas that you want to play with, for example [Points](https://threejs.org/docs/index.html?q=Points#api/en/objects/Points).
+Please add a 3d object into canvas that you want to play with after creation of <b>new Player</b> instance, for example [Points](https://threejs.org/docs/index.html?q=Points#api/en/objects/Points).
 Suppose you want to move a point during playing.
 ```
 const arrayFuncs = [